A push or an In-App campaign allows you to reach the audience of your app or website with a message. It's a combination of:

 Also called redirection link.
 It allows you to direct users to a specific page within your app.

 Stands for Time To Live and designates an expiration delay for your campaign meaning that it won't be displayed if the device didn't receive the notification within this time.
-By default, Batch sets a TTL of 14 days for all the notifications you send.
+By default, Batch sets a TTL of 14 days for all the notifications you send, you're free to change it, here's how.